There has been no shortage of apologies lately.

 Respond quickly: If something has gone wrong you need to act quickly and the faster you respond the more control you will have over the story.
 This is particularly true on social media where reputations can be quickly damaged.
-It shows you are aware of the situation, are taking it seriously and it will prevent the spread of rumour and speculation, view our guide on how to write a good crisis holding statement.
+It shows you are aware of the situation, and are taking it seriously and it will prevent the spread of rumour and speculation, view our guide on how to write a good crisis holding statement.

 Put the apology first in your media statements: Sorry should be the first thing which is said in any crisis media management statements or interviews.
 It shows that your customers are upmost in your thoughts, you understand the severity of what has happened and the impact it has had.
 All too often we see apologies which are included right at the end of statements – almost as an afterthought.

 Ensure the apology sounds authentic and sincere: If you are going to say sorry, it needs to look like you really mean it.
 People will know when you are not being sincere.
 Phrases like ‘deeply sorry’ and ‘deep regret’ can be really powerful, but the language used should be something both the organisation and its spokespeople are comfortable with.
 At the other end of the scale ‘we apologise for any inconvenience caused’ – a phrase used by train companies to tell passengers about the latest delay – sounds like something an organisation thinks it should say, rather than something it genuinely feels.
-Similarly ‘if we offended anyone’ implies an organisation is not completely convinced it has done something wrong, or could be seen as an attempt to play down the significance of what has happened and will you to your apology seeming poorly handled and insincere.
+Similarly ‘if we offended anyone’ implies an organisation is not completely convinced it has done something wrong or could be seen as an attempt to play down the significance of what has happened and will you to your apology seeming poorly handled and insincere.

 A recent apology which stood out for me as appearing genuine, was issued by Adidas.
 After the Boston Marathon in April, it sent a congratulatory email about ‘surviving’ the marathon, not really thinking about the terrorist incident at the event four years ago.
 It’s apology said: “We are incredibly sorry.
 Clearly, there was no thought given to the insensitive email subject line we sent Tuesday.
 We deeply apologise for our mistake.”